 Is your business digitally ready?

 We are constantly evolving and the digital revolution is gradually taking over.
-Older generations are becoming more and more tech-savvy and the new generations are coming into this world, surrounded by technology and immersed in a digital environment almost since the day they are born.
-From cable TV with any show at a click of a button to mobile devices, connected to the internet and with constant access to information and social media, people are now more then ever connected and living through a digital world and businesses need to keep up.
+Older generations are becoming more and more tech-savvy and the new generations are coming into this world, surrounded by technology and immersed in a digital environment, some since the day they are born.
+From cable TV with any show at a click of a button to mobile devices, connected to the internet and with constant access to information and social media, people are now more than ever connected and living through a digital world.
+And businesses need to keep up.

-Technology has evolved so quickly in the past 15 years, from IRC to Facebook, from Walkmans to iPods, from VHS to Netflix, from landlines to the iPhone XS and from the Yellow pages to Google and more and more technology is evolving and we are evolving with it.
-It is becoming part of our day to day as we breath and live digital and we cannot live without it - it’s gradually becoming part of who we are.
+Technology has evolved so quickly in the past 15 years.
+From IRC to Facebook, Walkmans to iPods, VHS to Netflix, landlines to the iPhone and the Yellow pages to Google, more and more technology is evolving and we are evolving with it.
+It is becoming part of our day to day as we breathe and live digital and we cannot live without it - it’s gradually becoming part of who we are.

-What does this mean for businesses in general you ask?
+What does this mean for businesses in general?

-No longer will businesses be able to compete or thrive in a cut throat digital world, where things are judged by how pixel perfect or how easy and simple to use they are.
-They will no longer be successful in the digital work with half thought and watered down websites, that do not reflect their true essence and are a true representation of their brand, business, services and products.
+No longer will businesses be able to compete or thrive in a cutthroat digital world, where things are judged by how pixel-perfect or how easy and simple to use they are.
+They will no longer be successful in the digital work with half-thought and watered down experience and websites, that do not reflect their true essence and are a true representation of their brand, business, services and/or products.

 Why do we say this?

-Just like a business that has spent so much time refining their services or products to ensure these are of the highest quality, and to differentiate them from their competitors, putting so much effort into creating a beautiful location/store to receive their customers and provide them with an experience that is unique to then and provide visitors with a connection resulting in a conversion.
-All this effort can easily can now be put down by the simple fact that your online presence does not match or truly reflect your business and the quality and experience you’ve worked so hard to ensure your customers know you by becomes futile as they may never reach your door.
+Simply, businesses spend so much time refining their services and/or products, to ensure these are of the highest quality and to differentiate them from their competitors and some invest so much effort, time and money into creating a beautiful office/store to receive and connect with their customers and provide them with a unique experience.
+All this can easily be put down by the simple fact that your online presence does not match or truly reflect your business and the quality and experience you’ve worked so hard to ensure your customers know you by becomes futile as they may never reach your door.

 Today’s generation is not only time poor but also accustomed to the quick and easy access to information and are quick to judge.
-They no longer ask to their closest friend for recommendations they post it on social media for a bigger and quicker response and reach, they no longer call or walk to a business to ask about a service or product, they want to be able to quickly book or read more at a click of a button or an email.
-They are tech savy, quick learners and are evolving with the times and therefore so do you and your business.
+They no longer ask their closest friend for recommendations they post it on social for a bigger and quicker response and reach.
+They no longer call or walk to a business to ask about a service or product, they want to be able to quickly book at a click of a button or an email.
+They are tech-savvy, quick learners and are evolving with the times and therefore so do you and your business.

 So what does this mean for you?